Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Extended Adaptive Langevin Dynamics

 The choice of the basis of function is of great importance for the numerical performance of the method and is discussed more precisely in Section~\ref{sec:choice}.
 The situation when~\eqref{eq:def_Aq} does not hold is considered at the end of Section~\ref{sec:disEADL}.
 Note that the matrices $A_{\dt,n}^0, ..., A_{\dt,n}^K$ need not be positive as long as $A_{\dt,n}(\tht)$ is.
 In accordance with~\eqref{eq:def_Aq}, we choose the variable $\xi_t(\tht)$ to be of the following form:

 If $K = 0$ and $f_0 = \mathbf{1}$, then~\eqref{eq:def_Aq} coincides with assumption~\eqref{eq:assConst}, in which case AdL is sufficient to remove the bias due to mini-batching.
-In practice, the expression~\eqref{eq:def_Aq} is obtained by a truncation of the expansion of the function $A_{\dt,n}(\tht)$ on a complete basis.
-From a pragmatic viewpoint, an appropriate value of $K$ is such that
+In practice, the expression~\eqref{eq:def_Aq} can be thought of as a truncation of the expansion of the function $A_{\dt,n}(\tht)$ on a complete basis.